Kiffhost/exalted-scripture-understanding/Traits/Intimacy.md

 For example, If you have a Major Tie of hatred against the Realm, and a Defining Tie of hatred toward Ragara Jirun, and Ragara Jirun tries to convince you to act in support of the Realm, both Intimacies would logically oppose the influence, but only the Defining Tie of “Ragara Jirun (Hatred)” boosts your Resolve, as it has the strongest intensity.
 </details>

-Sometimes [[Social influence]] is supported by one Intimacy and opposed by another at the same time.
+Sometimes [[Social Influence]] is supported by one Intimacy and opposed by another at the same time.
 <details>
 <summary>Example</summary>
 If Righteous Thorn has a Defining Tie of hatred toward the Realm, but the Major Principle “Violence solves nothing,” then an attempt to convince him to support an armed revolt against Realm occupation would face no bonus or penalty to his Resolve since the two cancel one another out (-3 for the Defining Intimacy in support, +3 for the Major Intimacy in opposition).